 Protecting Ohio's Farmland from Fracking

 In the last year, farmers and rural landowners across eastern Ohio have been bombarded with requests to sign natural gas leases.
 The leasing frenzy is a result of a new and controversial oil and gas extraction technique commonly referred to as "fracking," which extracts natural gas from shale rock formations deep underground.
 Concerns about the toxic mix of chemicals, enourmous amounts of water and the industrial infustructure used in fracking has Ohio's farmers and consumers speaking out.
-Learn more about the risks of fracking and what you can do.

 Labeling Genetically Engineered Food and Protecting Farmers from Monsanto

 The U.S. Department of Agriculture has deregulated genetically engineered (GE) corn, soybean, cotton, sugar beets and alfalfa, opening the door for tens of thousands of acres to be planted with these crops.
 Once released into the environment GE seed can contaminate non-GE and organic seed.
 Despite this, Monsanto zealously enforces its patents, investigating and suing farmers for patent infringement when their crop is contaminated.
 OEFFA is working to ensure legal protection for farmers if their fields become contaminated and protect consumer choice by demanding that GE products are labeled.
-Learn more about the dangers of GE food and how to get involved.

 Creating Smart Food Safety Regulations

 In January, the Food and Drug Administration released two proposed food safety rules aimed at reducing incidences of food borne illness.
 Once fully implemented, these rules will apply to about 80 percent of the nation's food supply, impacting growers, processors, and food businesses across Ohio and the nation.
 Many farm advocates are concerned these regulations will impose an unfair burden on our nation's family farms.
 That's why it's essential for OEFFA members to speak out to ensure new regulations address the needs of local and sustainable farmers, while also protecting the safety of our food.
-Learn more about the proposed rules and how to submit comments.

 The success of our policy work relies on OEFFA's dedicated members, who are leading the way to strong and healthy local food systems.
 For more information about OEFFA's policy work or to get involved, contact email@example.com or (614) 421-2022 Ext.
 208.